CruuzAzul/appwrite-workshop/docs/en/workshop/authentication/register.md

   the `src/api/services/register.service.ts` file.
 This function takes the traveler's name, email, and password as parameters and uses the Appwrite API to perform the registration.

-- Once we have retrieved the traveler's session, it is necessary to authenticate them with their credentials because the login is not automatic after registration.
-For this, we need to use the `login` function, which you can find in the `src/api/services/login.service.ts` file...
-Unfortunately, this function is not written yet! 🤔 We'll come back to this part later!

 <Solution>

 ```js